-At Rollingwood Management Inc we realize some of the terms you've seen around our website, in forms, or heard in our office are not things heard in daily life.
+At Rollingwood Management Inc. we realize some of the terms you've seen on our website, in forms, or heard in our office are not things heard in daily life.
 In order to help provide some clarity we've put together a page with some key phrases and terms!
 Have a question or a comment about something here on the page?
 Jump over to our Contact Us page and drop us a line!

 Free or reduced rent for a fixed period of time

 Accredited Buyer Representative (ABR)

 The Accredited Buyer Representative® designation is held by more than 30,000 REALTORS® who work as buyers’ agents.
 ABR® designees complete an intensive two-day course that covers the legalities and issues surrounding representation as a buyer’s agent, as well as an elective advanced ABR® course (New Home Construction and Senior Real Estate Specialist).
 Students must achieve test scores of 80 percent or higher to obtain the designation.
 Individuals seeking the ABR® designation must be NAR® members and must verify five closed transactions in which they represented the buyer within a three-year time period.
 The ABR® is offered by the National Association of REALTORS®’ Real Estate Buyer’s Agent Council (REBAC®).

 The Austin chapter of the national REALTORS© organization, click here for more information about this great organization our agents and property managers belong to!

 The acceptance by the tenant of the existing condition of the premises at the time the lease is consummated, including any defects.

 A transfer by the lessee of lessee’s entire estate in the property.
 Distinguishable from a sublease where the sublessee acquires something less than the lessee’s entire interest.

 This type of housing is that of which a federal or state agency governs in an effort to offer assistance and control the rent to those who meet certain predetermined criteria.